silune/ShellProjet/README.md

  - ```job``` (including ```jobs```, ```fg```, ```bg```)

 Job implementation is just a try and might be not complete (or even buggy ...)
+ ---
+I have tried multpile times to implement background process lauch using '&' but I should modify the whole code to proprely handle C_VOID case.
+Here you can only set process in the background one by one using ```bg``` command, the parenthesis doesn't represent as one process but are just considered in the right order.